-To quickly return to showing only the icons visible by default, select Default Toolbars.
+To quickly return to only showing the icons visible by default, select Default Toolbars.

 Select the option, Consolidate visible buttons to one toolbar to do exactly that-create one toolbar containing all visible icons.
-Doing that, enables the option Consolidated, which toggles the visibility of the consolidated toolbar, even when it is undocked from the control bar.
+Doing this, enables the option Consolidated, which toggles the visibility of the consolidated toolbar, even when it is undocked from the control bar.